JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 ## Message integrity
 How to ensure that the message is not altered in the transmission?
 We treat message integrity and message authentication as the same thing.
 This includes preventing an adversary from fucking with your blocks.
-Message integrity can be provided whether or not encrpytion is used for confidentiality.
+Message integrity can be provided whether or not encryption is used for confidentiality.

 ### Message Authentication Code (MAC)

 A mechanism for ensuring message integrity.
-On input secret key, _K_ , and an arbitrary length message _M_, a MAC algorithm otuts a short fixed-length string, _T_, known as the tag.
+On input secret key, _K_ , and an arbitrary length message _M_, a MAC algorithm outputs a short fixed-length string, _T_, known as the tag.

 $T = MAC(M,K)$